What is the AVERAGEIF Function?

 Step by Step Example of AVERAGEIF

 Generally, AVERAGEIF is commonly used in finding the average of cells that are an exact match of a given criterion.
-From the table below, we wish to find out the sales of chocolate pastries.
+For example, from the table below, we wish to find out the sales of chocolate pastries.
 We are given the following data:

 The formula used to find the average is below: